|

 State Medicaid programs might provide prescription drug benefits to seniors, but states are considering cutting certain Medicaid programs because of budget shortfalls.

 The American Association of Homes and Services for the Aging points out many Americans today are facing tremendous burdens in caring for aging parents because they lack the resources for in-home care services or nursing homes.
-An estimated 34 million adults provide some care for a family member, age 50 or older.
-And as baby boomers begin to retire, that number is going to climb even higher.
+The Family Caregiver Alliance estimates that 34 million adults provide some care for a family member aged 50 or older—and as baby boomers begin to retire, that number is going to climb even higher.

-The National Clearing House for Long-Term Care Information by the U.S. Department of Health and Human Services determined that the annual cost of nursing home care at a private facility is $76,285 in 2008, while a semi-private nursing home stay is $68,988.
-The average cost for an assisted-living facility is $39,096 a year.
+The National Clearinghouse for Long-Term Care Information, developed by the U.S. Department of Health and Human Services, determined that the annual cost of nursing home care in a private room was $79,935 in 2009, while a semi-private nursing home stay was $72,270 per year.
+The average cost for an assisted living facility was $37,572 per year.

-Because of privacy rules and financial-abuse concerns, insurers often will not give you information about your parents' policies unless they have your parents' permission.
-If your parents are unable to consent, then you need to present the insurers with a legal document naming you as your parents' agent, "attorney-in-fact" or legal guardian.
+Because of privacy rules and financial-abuse concerns, insurers may not give you information about your parents’ policies without your parents’ permission.
+If your parents are unable to consent, then you need to present the insurers with a legal document naming you as your parents’ agent, “attorney-in-fact” or legal guardian.

-Don’t wait to talk with your parents about giving you the authority to make medical and legal decisions for them, if they are unable to do so for themselves.
-If you wait until they are unable to assign that authority, you might face a lengthy legal process to gain that power.
+Discuss the “power of attorney” option with your parents before it’s too late.
+If you wait until they are unable to assign that authority, you could face a lengthy legal process to gain that power.

-You also can ask your parents to give you durable power of attorney for health care, also known as a "health care proxy."
-This proxy becomes effective only when a parent is not competent to make his own health care decisions.
+You also can ask your parents to give you durable “power of attorney” for health care, also known as a “health care proxy.”
+This proxy becomes effective only when a parent is not competent to make his or her own health care decisions.

 A health care proxy's powers include: